 A Glug of Oil

-You may remember a while back I went to a Masterclass with Marco Pierre White and Knorr.
+You may remember that a while back, I went to a Masterclass with Marco Pierre White and Knorr.

 We all loved his idea of using something other than water to dissolve Knorr Stock Pots.

-Recently I was kindly sent another Seasonal box from Knorr which included two baby chickens and given the challenge to either cook a Marco Pierre White recipe, or come up with a recipe of my own.
+Recently, I was kindly sent another Seasonal box from Knorr and was given the challenge to either cook a Marco Pierre White recipe or come up with a recipe of my own.

-Inspired by Marco's idea with the Knorr Stock Pots, I used tomato juice rather than water to the Knorr Stock Pot in my 'make it up as I go along recipe'.
+Inspired by Marco Pierre White's idea with the Knorr Stock Pots, I used tomato juice rather than water in the Knorr Stock Pot in my 'make it up as I go along recipe.

 Moroccan